Protoncracker/ErgoMonitor/docs/README.md

 - **Technical Maintenance Engineers**: These individuals are at the forefront of maintaining the operational integrity of IT systems.
 ErgoMonitor aids them by providing detailed diagnostics and predictive maintenance alerts, enabling early intervention for hardware or software issues.
 Its comprehensive logging and reporting capabilities also assist in post-issue analysis, helping to prevent future occurrences.

-- **Cybersecurity Analysts and Specialists**: In the realm of cybersecurity, ErgoMonitor offers tools for deep analysis of network traffic, system logs, and anomaly detection, and more, essential for identifying sophisticated cyber threats.
+- **Cybersecurity Analysts and Specialists**: In the realm of cybersecurity, ErgoMonitor offers tools for deep analysis of network traffic, system logs, anomaly detection, and more essential tools for identifying sophisticated cyber threats.
 It supports incident response teams by automating the collection of evidence and facilitating the containment of breaches.
 The platform's emphasis on proactive threat detection aligns with the cybersecurity mandate to stay ahead of potential attackers.

 - **System and Network Administrators**: For these professionals, ErgoMonitor provides a centralized view of system health, network performance, and resource utilization.
 It enables the automation of routine monitoring tasks, freeing administrators to focus on strategic IT initiatives.
 The tool's ability to customize alerts based on specific thresholds or events ensures that administrators can maintain system stability and network efficiency effectively.